Fender Squier Bullet Strat Review | Good vs. Bad

 Is the Squier Bullet Strat Well-Produced?

-The Squier Bullet Strat is made using basswood, a low-cost alternative to Alder, Maple or other often-used guitar woods.
+The Squier Bullet Strat uses basswood, a low-cost alternative to Alder, Maple or other often-used guitar woods.
 As a beginner guitarist you likely won’t be able to tell the difference.

 Most people I know who’ve had the Squier Bullet for more than a year say that it has held up well to constant use, which is a great reason to consider a Squier Fender over a no-name brand.

 That said, the tuners aren’t very high quality and the neck is noticeably low-quality.
 The electronics leave much to be desired and the knobs feel a bit cheap.
-Eventually you’re going to want to upgrade for a better guitar – just be advised.
+Eventually you’re going to want to upgrade for a better guitar.

 How does the Bullet Strat Sound?